Rough notes on using European trains for bicycle touring

 - You will need to drag your bike up two steps to get it onto the car.

-- This can be a huge pain and you will probably need to remove your bags.
+- This can be a huge pain and you may need to remove your bags.

 - Your bike needs to go in a designated numbered holder in the bike car.